 |

-and the Rajneesh-named Zorba the Buddha, the last restaurant before the fishing harbor.
-There are at least a dozen other restaurants and cafes scattered around the village, from grill house-souvlaki shops to cafe-bars that feature sandwiches and crepes.
+the village, from grill house-souvlaki shops to cafe-bars that feature sandwiches and crepes.
 You can easily eat your way through your holiday in Skala Eressos.
 The good thing is that the sea is so close that there is no excuse for not working off any weight you may gain, or working up an appetite between meals.

 |